harlo/CompassExpress/frontend_hooks.md

 	`cd ~/CompassAnnex/lib/Annex && python unveillance_annex.py -config`

-	Copy and past the resulting json into a file.
+	Copy and past the resulting json into a file on whatever machine you're Frontend will be on.

 1. Modify that config file to include a few new directives: